ma-riviere/argent/README.md

 > I’m putting `argent` out there in case it supports some edge cases
 > that other packages don’t, and because I didn’t want to let all that
 > work go to waste.
 But I will be progressively migrating my projects to
-> `ellmer`, and I am not sure how long I’ll maintain `argent`.
+> `ellmer`, so I’m not sure how long I’ll maintain `argent`.

 ## In a Nutshell

-`argent` provides a unified interface to build AI agents with conversation history management, server or client-side tool calling, multimodal inputs, and universal structured outputs.
+`argent` provides a unified interface to build AI agents with conversation history management, local function & MCP tools, server-side tools, multimodal inputs, and universal structured outputs.

 It supports most **server-side tools** (code execution, web search, file search, etc.) and allows to easily define **client-side tools** using